 If you find yourself in possession of artwork you don't know much about, it's best to try to gather as much info on your own as possible - assemble photographs of the work and any paperwork that would help someone examining the work.
 See if you can tell from what gallery, if any, it was originally purchased.
 Consider returning to the gallery where the work was purchased, or to a gallery that represents the artist's work or work from the same genre.

-When an artist has a gallery representing him or her, that gallery should be the only place to purchase the work in the city.
-The artist and dealer agree on the prices and the process.
+When an artist has a gallery representing him or her on the primary market, that gallery should be the only place to purchase the work in the city.
+The artist and dealer agree on the prices and the process and exhibition schedule.
 Since the representing gallerist is advising, promoting and showing the work of the artist all year long, he/she will make certain that the prices of the work in the gallery are consistent with those offered elsewhere – and the artist will honor that price in his/her studio as well.
 More information about art advisors and consultants can be found here.